Lawrence Bishnoi: Assassination of Sidhu Moose Wala

-Alleged connections with pro-Khalistan movement
+Investigations and allegations involving Khalistan

-The National Investigation Agency (NIA) filed a chargesheet in March 2022 against Bishnoi and 15 other individuals under the Unlawful Activities (Prevention) Act.
-The chargesheet outlines Bishnoi's syndicate's connections with the pro-Khalistan movement, aiming to acquire advanced weapons and use proceeds from their extortion activities to fund and expand their criminal operations.
-The NIA noted that Bishnoi is facing 84 criminal cases across multiple states, including Punjab, Rajasthan, Haryana, and Delhi.
+In March 2023, the National Investigation Agency (NIA) filed a chargesheet against Lawrence Bishnoi and several others under the Unlawful Activities (Prevention) Act, 1967 as part of its investigation into an alleged nexus between organised crime syndicates and terrorist organisations.
+According to the NIA, Bishnoi's syndicate maintained operational links with members of Khalistani militant groups to procure weapons, logistics and financial support for criminal activities, including extortion and targeted killings.

+Canadian authorities have alleged that members of the Bishnoi network targeted Khalistani separatists in Canada, including in the 2023 killing of Hardeep Singh Nijjar.
+In July 2026, United States federal prosecutors unsealed an indictment alleging that, while incarcerated in India, Bishnoi directed associates to carry out Nijjar's killing and announced that they intended to seek his extradition.

-Killing of Sukhdool Singh
+Assassination of Sukhdool Singh Gill

-On 21 September 2023, Bishnoi claimed responsibility for the killing of Sukhdool Singh Gill (also known as Sukha Duneke), pro-Khalistani.
+On 21 September 2023, Bishnoi claimed responsibility for the killing of Sukhdool Singh Gill (also known as Sukha Duneke), a member of the Khalistan Tiger Force in Canada.

 Assassination of Sukhdev Singh Gogamedi

-On 5 December 2023, Karni Sena President Sukhdev Singh Gogamedi was shot dead in Jaipur.
+On 5 December 2023, Karni Sena president Sukhdev Singh Gogamedi was shot dead in Jaipur.
 The Bishnoi gang claimed responsibility for the assassination through Rohit Godara, a known gang member.

-Killing of Baba Siddique
+Assassination of Baba Siddique

-The Bishnoi gang took responsibility for the 12 October 2024 assassination of Baba Siddique, a former Maharashtra Cabinet minister, citing his close relationship with Salman Khan.
-Mumbai Police attempted to obtain custody of Bishnoi but were rejected due to an order under Section 268 of the Code of Criminal Procedure.
+The Bishnoi Gang claimed responsibility for the 12 October 2024 assassination of Baba Siddique, a former Maharashtra Cabinet minister, citing his close relationship with Salman Khan.
+Mumbai Police attempted to obtain custody of Bishnoi but were rejected due to an order under Section 268 of the former Code of Criminal Procedure, 1973.

-Alleged criminal activities in Canada
+Alleged criminal activities in the United States and Canada

 In October 2024, the Royal Canadian Mounted Police (RCMP) alleged that criminal groups, including Bishnoi's gang, were being used by "agents of the Government of India" to target individuals linked to pro-Khalistani elements in Canada.
 The Washington Post reported that Indian National Security Adviser Ajit Doval met with Jody Thomas in Singapore, where Canadian officials presented evidence linking the Bishnoi gang to the killing of Hardeep Singh Nijjar, a pro-Khalistani leader.
 In response to the allegations about the Bishnoi gang, the Ministry of External Affairs of India has said that India asked Canada to extradite some of the members linked to the Bishnoi gang but Canada did not act on those requests and that India finds Canadian allegations "really strange".

-In September 2025, Canada added the Bishnoi Gang to its list of terrorist entities.
+In late September 2025, Canada added the Bishnoi Gang to its list of terrorist entities.

+In late 2025 and early 2026, the RCMP linked the Bishnoi Gang to a wave of extortions and shootings targeting the South Asian diaspora in Metro Vancouver and Brampton, Ontario.
+The Federal Bureau of Investigation (FBI) arrested a Bishnoi member in California.
+In April 2026, CBC investigative news program The Fifth Estate published a report alleging the Bishnoi Gang had infiltrated Cricket Canada and was involved in corruption within the organisation and match-fixing activities, including in the Canadian national cricket team's matches at the 2026 Men's T20 World Cup.